 3. CUSTOMIZING HORIZON TO BE BLUISH

-By the colored display, we can do some customization of our panorama display.
+With the colored display, we can do some customization of our panorama display.
 The color range used in the Urlich Deuschle panorama generator is dedicated to a clear distance key for visible objects.
-That’s why they have a strong contrast between each other, what is being visible on the scale provided.
-Unfortunately, if we apply it to the real conditions, as occurs on a daily basis at our observation point, the color placement on the scale looks hopeless.
-We know, that all the objects visible somewhere at the horizon, or even closer to us feature the bluish appearance.
-It’s driven by the hydrocarbon microbodies originated by vegetation, which released to the atmosphere react with the ozone particles.
+That’s why they have a strong contrast between each other, which is visible on the scale provided.
+Unfortunately, if we apply it to real conditions, as occurs on a daily basis at our observation point, the color placement on the scale looks hopeless.
+We know, that all the objects visible somewhere on the horizon, or even closer to us feature a bluish appearance.
+It’s driven by the hydrocarbon microbodies originating from vegetation, which are released into the atmosphere and react with the ozone particles.
 Combining it with Rayleigh light scattering in the Earth’s atmosphere, we always have our horizon bluish.
 By setting our color scale, we can artificially bring up the effect of clear air with the visibility range set by us.
 The effect itself is quite poor, because of two reasons.
 Firstly, we have effectively one color only, which is expressed by the scale of brightness.
 Secondly, the tendency of fading distant features is somewhat opposite to actuality.
 The increasing air illuminance of the line of sight should have progressed along with the logarithmic function, which has been described here.
 In the case of Urlich Deuschle’s tool, it seems to be distributed linearly.
 Anyhow, the second reason plays a minor role.
 More important is the first one, as we play within one color only, although eventually, you can lay with it externally i.e. in Gimp or Photoshop.